yuya-katafuchi/covid-19_priority_measures_japan/README.md

 ## Overview of this repository
-Date-range data of the priority measures such as the prevention of the spread of disease for the prefectures in Japan.
+Date-range data of the priority measures such as the prevention of the spread of disease (まん延防止等重点措置; _Manenboushitoujutensochi_, in Japanese) for the prefectures in Japan.
 The priority measures in this dataset are those issued by the government of Japan and prefectural governments of Japan.

 ## Overview of priority measures such as the prevention of the spread of disease in Japan
 Work in progress